ppanko/intro-to-hpc/testJob-basic/README.md

 Each of the lines beginning with #$ are the parameters of your job.
 I will list some of the more important ones below but if you want more information, follow [this](https://bioinformatics.mdc-berlin.de/intro2UnixandSGE/sun_grid_engine_for_beginners/how_to_submit_a_job_using_qsub.html) link.

 * `-N` - the name of your job.
 * `-o` - the "output" file which contains any standard messages from the job.
+Is named based on the job name (e.g., testJob.o).
 * `-e` - the "error" file which contains and errors from the job.
+Is named based on the job name (e.g., testJob.e)
 * `-pe` - the "parallel environemnt".
 Currently the only choices are `sm` and `mpi`; simpler jobs should use `sm`.

 ***Number of Processors***: the number to the right of `-pe sm` indicates the number of processors you are requesting from the job scheduler.
 For `sm` jobs, the allowed number is 1-36.
 If you want to request additional cores, you might consider using `mpi` or creating an array job using the `-t` parameter (guide coming soon).